A Review on Quantum Circuit Optimization using ZX-Calculus: Quantum Computing

-\paragraph{Quantum Circuits} To process information, quantum circuits combine an application sequence of quantum gates on qubits.
+To process information, quantum circuits combine an application sequence of quantum gates on qubits.
 Quantum circuits are a linear map of qubits.

-They are composed of tensor and matrix products of operators.
+They are composed of matrix and tensor products of operators.
 The matrix product is used for the sequential composition of gates along the program flow.
-The tensor product entangles multiple qubits with each other.
+The tensor product describes the composite system that arise from parallel gate application.
 As not all quantum gates commute, the exact sequence needs to be preserved upon composition of the full operator such that the semantics are preserved.

-Figure~\ref{fig:examplecircuit} shows a quantum circuit that generates the $\ket{\Psi^{-}}$ Bell state.
+Figure~\ref{fig:examplecircuit} shows a quantum circuit that generates the $\ket{\Psi^{+}}$ Bell state.
 The control flow is from left to right.
-In Dirac notation, the circuit reads as follows:
+Starting from $\ket{00}$, an $H$ gate is applied on the first qubit and a $X$ gate on the second qubit, resulting in $\left(\frac{\ket{01}+\ket{11}}{\sqrt{2}}\right)$.
+Lastly, a CNOT gate is placed giving rise to the $\ket{\Psi^{+}}$ Bell state:

-The familiar look of quantum circuits should not deceive one from the fact that quantum computing is a fundamentally different paradigm that enforces different constraints not known by classical computation.
-The \textit{no-cloning theorem} states that it is impossible to create a perfect and independent copy of an arbitrary unknown quantum state~\cite{Wootters1982,Dieks1982}.
-As a direct consequence, quantum computing cannot use classical error correction codes that are based on copying information.
+The familiar look of quantum circuits of classical computing should not deceive one from the fact that quantum computing is a fundamentally different paradigm that enforces different constraints not known by classical computation.
+The \emph{no-cloning theorem} states that it is impossible to create a perfect and independent copy of an arbitrary unknown quantum state~\cite{Wootters1982,Dieks1982}.
+As a direct consequence, quantum computing cannot use classical error correction codes that are based on the repetition of direct copying.
+Different quantum error correction schemes exist that encode information into entangled states (e.g., Shor~\cite{shor1995qec}, Steane~\cite{steane1996qec}, and surface codes~\cite{bravyi1998qec}).

-\textit{A quantum circuit is a linear map of qubits that is composed of sequential quantum gates.}